 Criteria for Selection

-For the Summer 2014 admission cycle, candidates are ranked according to overall cumulative grade point average (GPA) and prerequisite course GPA based on transcripts submitted prior to the application deadline.
+For the Summer 2015 admission cycle, candidates are ranked according to overall cumulative grade point average (GPA) and prerequisite course GPA based on transcripts submitted prior to the application deadline.
 Only two prerequisite courses may be outstanding at the application deadline; these must be completed with letter grades by December 31st of each application cycle.
-Final transcripts accounting for any outstanding prerequisite courses must be postmarked by January 20th.
-Grade point average calculations are made using Indiana University’s grading scale.
+Final transcripts accounting for any outstanding prerequisite courses must be postmarked by January 15th.
+Grade point average calculations are made using the OTCAS's grading scale.

 Students are required to meet technical standards established by the School of Health & Rehabilitation Sciences.
 These standards are available upon request.